 It’s not just players in financial services that struggle with this.
 It’s something that every service firm in every industry wrestles with — from plumbers to dentists.

 Reality Check #2: If everyone says “our service is better,” someone is lying.

-Service may be what your organization does best, but that doesn’t mean your service is comparatively better than anyone else.
+Service may be what your organization does best, but that doesn’t mean your banking service is comparatively better than anyone else.
 Even if it is true and the level of service at your financial institution is indisputably extraordinary, “service” is so commonly used by financial institutions as a primary brand theme that it is essentially impossible to differentiate around.
 You can’t take your claim to “better service” out to the public because your me-too message will be lost in the chorus of self-delusional financial institutions.
 Consumers, unable to sort out who is telling the truth and who is making shallow promises, simply tune everyone out.

 Despite what you may believe, all the banks down the street aren’t mean and evil.
 They have nice people with generally good intentions.
 They say hello and smile at their customers, just like you do.
 They have customer service training.
 Yes, they occasionally drop the ball, but so do you.
 You’re fooling yourself if you think you can be nicer than the competition.

 Reality Check #3: Saying “service is what differentiates us” is usually a cop-out and a roadblock.

 If you ask any financial institution to describe what makes them unique without using the word “service” and you’ll come up empty-handed nearly every time.
 It’s as if banks and credit unions land on “service” and then never go any further or dig any deeper.
 It’s lazy.
 It’s a cop-out that enables financial institutions to dodge the hard questions.
 Are we really any different?